DreamweaverDSD/DSD/ClassDiagramExplained.md

 * __setBirthdayAPI(Date)__ : bool - This method should make a PUT/PATCH call to the user database API in order to add a user's birthday.
+This method takes as parameter a Date storing the value the user  inserted as their birthday.
 </br> Ex:

 ```csharp